platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

     long: Object-oriented programming
   - short: WIP
     long: Work in progress
+  - short: SemVer
+    long: Semantic versioning
+  - short: CalVer
+    long: Calendar versioning
+  - short: CI
+    long: Continuous Integration
+  - short: CD
+    long: Continuous Deployment
+  - short: CTA
+    long: Copyright Transfer Agreement
+  - short: CLA
+    long: Contributor License Agreement
+  - short: OS
+    long: Open Source
+  - short: OSI
+    long: Open Source Initiative
 ---

 # Introduction

 In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
-The degree of formalization of such models ranges from conceptual models to mathematical equations and to implementations in software, and -- by definition -- all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
+The degree of a model's formalization ranges from conceptual to mathematical equations to implementation in software, and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
 We here concentrate on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different models, more than a decade after @Benz2001 counted some 1360 ecological models.

 So models are plenty and omnipresent in our field.
-But despite their undoubted value, the approaches that socio-environmental models have taken have been criticised as "unscientific", as they often escape the requirement of falsifiability beyond the conceptual stage: the code may be verifiable only within accuracy and applicability ranges but not universally; the model may be validated only in site-specific application and towards specific performance criteria but not universally [@Refsgaard2004].
+But despite their undoubted value, the approaches taken have been criticised as "unscientific", as they often escape the requirement of falsifiability beyond the conceptual stage: the code may be verifiable only within certain accuracy ranges but not universally; the model may be validated only in site-specific application but not universally [@Refsgaard2004].
-So all we can and should do is to provide at best verified and validated models, and Good Modeling Practice (GMP) aims at ensuring this.
-Examples of such good practices often named are: a clear purpose of a model, a thorough domain understanding, going from simple to complex, ensuring reproducibility and validation with data; exploring sensitivities and carefully selecting data of good quality [e.g., @Crout2008].
+So all we can do is to provide at best verified and validated models, and Good Modeling Practices (GMP) aim at ensuring this.
+Examples of such practices often named are: a clear purpose, a thorough domain understanding, going from simple to complex, ensuring reproducibility, exploring sensitivities and validation with good quality data [e.g., @Crout2008].
 The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity ... to parametrization" (p.16).
-Good Modeling Practise became widespread first in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has by now been applied to all areas of in socio-environmental, and socio-economic sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].
+Good Modeling Practise became widespread early in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

 <!-- No good transition yet from prior paragraph -->